Skip to main content

 Use this file to discover all available pages before exploring further.

-Dynamic content block plugins share the same base configuration as standard content block plugins—name, description, icon, request URL, and settings JSON—with several additional required fields that power the personalization and preview experience.
+Dynamic content block plugins share the same base configuration as standard content block plugins—name, description, icon, request URL, and settings JSON—with a few additional fields that power the personalization and preview experience.
+The sample data that drives the editor preview (and that defines the field names creators can reference in Liquid) is configured on the linked automation event plugin, not on the content block plugin itself.
+See Sample data lives on the event plugin below.

 content block insertion menu